 - You have an unusually persistent case of shingles which hasn’t been responding to any treatment.

 - You have been diagnosed with shingles twice.

 - You have a weakened immune system.

-The earlier the diagnosis, the earlier treatment can begin – which can help to reduce the severity of your condition and reduce the risk of any complications.
-There are many self-care treatment tips that you can follow to help keep your shingles under control.
+The earlier the diagnosis, the sooner treatment can begin.
+Early treatment can help to reduce the severity of your condition and reduce the risk of any complications.
+There are also several ways you can treat shingles yourself.
 These include:

 - Keeping your rash as clean and dry as possible to reduce infection.